WINS (AM): "All news. All the time." (1965–present)

 WINS's signal was also improved in 1995 after the company bought KSYG in Little Rock, Arkansas, which had also broadcast on the same frequency, and took it off the air.
 This relieved WINS of the need to "null" its signal in the direction of Little Rock.
 WINS' towers in Lyndhurst, New Jersey, which were shorter than optimum for its frequency, were replaced with four taller ones.
-While the signal is still directional to protect other stations, such as CFRB in Toronto (itself a Class A station), the signal no longer has to protect Little Rock.

-Despite having been owned by CBS, WINS maintained an affiliation with ABC News Radio throughout, as WCBS was and remains the CBS Radio News affiliate for New York.
-WINS added a secondary affiliation with Westwood One News on January 1, 2015, after Westwood One ended a distribution deal with ABC News; WINS does not clear newscasts from either service but does air vocal reports and sound bites.
+WINS maintained an affiliation with ABC News Radio throughout, while WCBS served as the CBS Radio News affiliate for New York until Audacy struck an agreement with Good Karma Brands to change its format to sports talk radio and serve as a secondary ESPN Radio affiliate to WEPN (AM).
+WINS added a secondary affiliation with Westwood One News on January 1, 2015, after Westwood One ended a distribution deal with ABC News.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (now Audacy, Inc.), which fully separated WINS and WCBS radio from WCBS-TV.
 The merger was approved on November 9, 2017, and was consummated on November 17, 2017.

 On October 10, 2022, it was announced that Audacy would flip sister station WNYL (92.3 FM) from its alternative format to a simulcast of WINS effective October 27; Audacy also concurrently announced that, after a deal was reached with the SAG-AFTRA union, it was planning on combining the separate staffs and newsrooms of WINS and WCBS.
 Along with the launch of the simulcast, WINS' simulcast on WNEW-FM's HD3 sub-channel was dropped.